openjdk/jextract/README.md

 $ sh ./gradlew -Pjdk18_home=<jdk18_home_dir> -Plibclang_home=<libclang_dir> clean verify
 ```

-After building, there should be a new `jextract` folder under `build` (the contents of this folder might vary depending on the platform):
+After building, there should be a new `jextract` folder under `build` (the contents and the name of this folder might vary slightly depending on the platform):

 ```
 build/jextract